Sequence trimming

 The script above presumes that you have successfully trimmed the reads.

-If not, you can grab them on the cluster in /shared/data/Solutions/mouseMT/030_d_trim/
+If not, you can grab them on the server in /data/Solutions/mouseMT/030_d_trim/

 trimmed reads multiqc report